RJHudspith/Contractual_Obligations/README.md

 --with=NC= --with-ND= --with-NS=

-Some codes (such as the Baryons are not yet implemented to be NC-generic
+Some codes (such as the Baryons/Pentas are not yet implemented to be NC-generic)

 USAGE
 =====